IAmNini/project-4/README.md

 # Overview

-This was a week-long group project at General Assembly London by [Fortuny Carrega](https://github.com/IAmNini) , [Alexandra Galitzine](https://github.com/bili-bu), [Ben Harris](https://github.com/benharris8) and [Hanna Truong Thi](https://github.com/hvan307).
+This was a week-long group project at General Assembly London by [Fortuny Carrega](https://github.com/IAmNini), [Alexandra Galitzine](https://github.com/bili-bu), [Ben Harris](https://github.com/benharris8) and [Hanna Truong Thi](https://github.com/hvan307).

 We wanted to create a chat app with a mobile-first design that allows programmers to connect with each other based on a language, or a framework they're interested to explore and exchange information on.

 This is a full-stack application using Python Django (Django REST Framework, Channels) and React.js with Material-UI framework.

 # Brief

 - Build a full-stack application
 - Use a Python Django API (using Django REST Framework to serve your data from a Postgres database)
-- Consume your API with a separate front-end (built with React)
+- Consume the API with a separate front-end (built with React)
 - Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models
 - Implement thoughtful user stories/wireframes

 # Technologies Used

 - Python
 - Django
 - Django Channels